Benkol003/Third-Year-Notes/COMP37211 AI and Games/Week 3 Theory of games.md

 Each player makes the best decision possible, knowing their opponent's strategies; and no player has an incentive to change their strategy (for a better outcome) given their opponents strategies (this is the equilibrium). **Is not** having a best strategy/solved game - an opponent may have a non-optimal strategy.

 **Solving a zero-sum game of perfect information & no chance** means finding the Nash equilibrium of that game.

+**Lemske-Howson algorithm**: Calculates the nash equilibrium of a general-sum game with two players & finite number of moves.

 #### Mixed strategy
 Used for games that don't have a *pure (deterministic) strategy* nash equilibrium.